 CPR can be a powerful tool for saving the life of a stranger—but only if you remember how to do it.
 Brush up your skills with a refresher course from the Red Cross.
 While you’re at it, make sure you’ve got a stocked first aid kit in your car and know how to use it.
 You never know when you’ll need it!

 The next time you see a veteran or an active member of the military, take a few minutes to thank them for their service to our country and for their personal sacrifice.
 Want to do more?
 Try one of these ways to help veterans through acts of kindness.

 Leave extra coupons on the item at the store

 Got a few extra minutes and the weekly ad?
 Tear out the coupons and leave any you don’t use on the product at the store.
 It will save someone else a few bucks and bring a smile to their face.
 It’s like a surprise scavenger hunt where everyone wins.

-Road rage can easily overcome your better emotions, especially when you’re in high-pressure driving situations, like jammed freeways.
+Road rage can easily overcome your better emotions, especially when you’re in high-pressure driving situations like jammed freeways.
 Help keep everyone calm and happy on their commute by letting someone merge in front of you—even if they don’t “deserve” it.
-It’s quick, easy to do, and it may even help lower your blood pressure too.
+It’s quick, easy to do, and it may even help lower your blood pressure, too.

-Give someone a high five at the gym
+Give someone encouragement at the gym

 Give a stranger a compliment